Joseph Lister: Lister's first operation

 On 26 June 2013, medical historian Ruth Richardson and orthopaedic surgeon Bryan Rhodes published a paper in which they described their discovery of Lister's first operation, made while both were researching his career.
 At 1 pm on 27 June 1851, Lister, a second-year medical student working at a casualty ward in Gower Street, conducted his first operation.
 Julia Sullivan, a mother of eight grown children, had been stabbed in the abdomen by her husband, a drunk and ne'er-do-well, who was taken into custody.
 On 15 September 1851, Lister was called as a witness to the husband's trial at the Old Bailey.
 His testimony helped convict the husband, who was transported to Australia for 20 years.

 About a yard of small intestine about eight inches across, damaged in two places, protruded from the woman's lower abdomen, which had three open wounds.
-After cleaning the intestines with blood-warm water, Lister was unable to place them back into the body, so he decided to extend the cut. then placed them back into the abdomen, and sewed and sutured the wounds shut.
+After cleaning the intestines with blood-warm water, Lister was unable to place them back into the body, so he decided to extend the cut.
+He then placed the intestines back into the abdomen, and sewed and sutured the wounds shut.
 He administered opium to induce constipation and enable the intestines to recover.
 Sullivan recovered her health.
 This was a full decade before his first public operation in the Glasgow Infirmary.

 This operation was missed by historians.
 Liverpool consultant surgeon John Shepherd, in his essay on Lister, Joseph Lister and abdominal surgery, written in 1968, failed to mention the operation, and instead started his account from the 1860s onwards.
 He apparently was unaware of this surgery.